wessenstam/demoguide/docs/index.md

 # Welcome!!!

-Welcome to Delinea's Demo Guide for Secret Server and Privilege Manager!!!
+Welcome to Delinea's Demo Guide for Secret Server, Privilege Manager, and Server PAM!!!

 ## Skytap

-This workshop runs from a Skytap environment in the EMEA region.
+This workshop runs from a Skytap environment.
 To present you with a basic set of how to use the environment, please read this small guide..

 A graphical representation of your environment is shown below: